How to build concentration?

 - Agni Tratak (Fire Tratak)

-Take three deep breaths and concentrate on that ‘Bindu.’
+Now, take three deep breaths and concentrate on that ‘Bindu’ (the dot).

-Start with 5 minutes and keep increasing the time by 2 minutes every time you practice until you reach 32 minutes.
+Start with just five minutes.
+And increase the time by about two minutes every time you practice until you reach thirty-two minutes.

-In addition to building an intense concentration, Bindu Tratak, along with all the other forms has many advantages.
-Some of them are:
+In addition to building an intense concentration, Bindu Tratak has many advantages.
+Here are some of them:

-- You can stay focused on your studies for long hours
+- You can stay focused on your studies for longer hours

 - Controlling the mind gets more comfortable with time